Intraductal Papillary Mucinous Neoplasm (IPMN): Understanding Your Pathology Report

 An intraductal papillary mucinous neoplasm (IPMN) is a type of non-invasive pancreatic tumor.
-It starts from the cells that line the ducts, which are small channels that carry digestive fluids from the pancreas into the intestines.
+It starts from the cells that line the ducts, the small channels that carry digestive fluids from the pancreas into the intestine.
 These cells produce a thick, sticky substance called mucin.
-IPMNs are considered precancerous because, over time, they can develop …
+An IPMN is not cancer, but it is considered precancerous, which …

 Read More »